2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Network System/LABS/LAB 14.md

 This setup maintains your existing VirtualBox-based VyOS routers while adding the OpenDaylight controller as a separate VM that connects to your GNS3 topology through the VirtualBox host-only network.

+<u> Configure a new protocol  </u>

+Here in the body you must replace it with your IP
+Take the post start a new and click + and then change the verb to post
+- Go to the body paste in by postman by the body
+- Save it and the name will change